Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 ## Get the code

-We will now get the code for the lab from Github.
-Some of these commands will be unfamiliar to you, but we will explain more about using Github in the next lecture.
-Before you continue, you must have a Github account.
-If you don't already have one, sign up [here](https://github.com/join)
+We will now get the code for the lab from GitHub.
+Some of these commands will be unfamiliar to you, but we will explain more about using GitHub in the next lecture.
+Before you continue, you must have a GitHub account.
+If you don't already have one, sign up [here](https://github.com/join).

 Navigate to the project page that can be found at https://github.com/leviathan747/snake.
 In the top right-hand corner, press the "Fork" button.

 ![] (https://raw.githubusercontent.com/Purdue-CSUSB/CSToolsCourse/master/labs/lab6/fork.png)

-*Note: If you are part of a group on Github, it may ask you where you want to fork the repository.
-If it asks you this, just fork it into your personal Github.*
+*Note: If you are part of a group on GitHub, it may ask you where you want to fork the repository.
+If it asks you this, just fork it into your personal GitHub.*

 Forking simply makes a copy of the repository in your own account so that you have permission to make changes.
 After forking, you should be in a new repository.
 The title of the repo at the top left should be "*your username*/snake"